 1. Hamono Shrine: Carve Out Your Future

 North of the main building of Yasaka Shrine is Hamono Shrine and is known as the birthplace of cutlery and knives in Japan.
-More than 1200 years ago, Kyoto flourished as the metropolis of Japan.
-As a result, outstanding swords craftsmen gathered in Kyoto in large numbers.
-It was here where the craft of knife-making was developed before spreading throughout Japan.
+When Kyoto was the capital of Japan, outstanding swords craftsmen came here, leading to the further development of knife-making was developed before spreading throughout Japan.

 This is where the god of cutlery and knives is enshrined.
-As he is the god of blades, there is a blessing that goes, “Carve out (your) future.”
+As he is the god of blades, it is said that you can carve out (your) future.

-2. Utsukushi-gozen Shrine: Become Beautiful in Both Mind and Body
+2. Utsukushi-Gozen Shrine: Gain a Sound Mind and Body

-Similarly, Utsukushi-gozen Shrine, also in Yasaka Shrine, is known as a spiritual beauty spot.
-Three goddesses collectively known as the Three Munakata Goddesses are worshiped at this shrine.
+Utsukushi-Gozen Shrine, also in Yasaka Shrine, is known as a spiritual spot for improving beauty and health.
+Three goddesses collectively known as the Three Munakata Goddesses are enshrined here.

-Ichikishimahime-no-Mikoto, known to be particularly beautiful even among the three goddesses, is worshiped as the goddess of beauty, entertainment, and economic fortune.
-Many of Kyoto’s maiko (apprentice geisha) and those concerned with their beauty visit this shrine.
+Ichikishimahime-no-Mikoto, thought to be the most gorgeous out of the three goddesses, is a deity of beauty, entertainment, and economic fortune.
+Many of Kyoto’s maiko (apprentice geisha) and those concerned with their appearance visit this shrine.

-Beauty Water flows in Utsukushi-gozen Shrine and is thought to be “water that can improve inner beauty and return your skin to its original complexion.”
-Let’s catch two or three drops of water and pat it on our skins to beautify both our mind and body.
+Water thought to improve inner and outer beauty flows at Utsukushi-gozen Shrine.
+You can take a few droplets of water and pat it on our skins to beautify both our mind and body.

-Summer in Kyoto means that it is time for the famous Gion Festival, one of Japan’s greatest festivals.
+Summer in Kyoto is synonymous with the Gion Festival, one of Japan’s most well-known festivals.
 Gion Festival was originally a religious festival that took place at Yasaka Shrine.
-You will be able to experience and enjoy a truly extravagant and vivid Japanese tradition by visiting during the festival.
+You will be able to experience and enjoy a truly extravagant and vivid Japanese tradition by visiting during this event.

-It is a lively festival with large decorative yamaboko (a festival float with wheels) that travel through the streets of Kyoto.
-The festival annually takes place from July 1st to the 31st for the entirety of one month.
-If you are visiting Japan during the summer, definitely please travel to Kyoto to enjoy Japan’s top summer festival.
+The Gion Festival is a lively traditional event with large decorative yamaboko (a festival float with wheels) that travel through the streets of Kyoto.
+The festival annually takes place from July 1 to July 31.
+If you are visiting Japan during the summer, definitely please travel to Kyoto to enjoy one of Japan’s top summer festival.